HappyRay/testscribe/README.md

 * The tool doesn't modify the code you test in any way.
 * It doesn't introduce any dependency to your production code.
 * At any time, removing the tool won't break your existing production code or tests.
-* It's open source with the Apache 2.0 license.
+* It's free and open source with the Apache 2.0 license.
+* You can always fall back to the traditional ways of testing for use cases the tool doesn't support yet.
+The tool won't get in your way.

 # Demo
 You can find demos here.